 Cusick is a tiny town located in the state of Washington.
 With a population of 206 people and just one neighborhood, Cusick is the 280th largest community in Washington.
-Cusick has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Cusick has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Real Estate Prices